How Automation Can Liberate You to Do the Work You Love

-Let’s look at a few examples – that I’m sure you can relate to – of online tools that help you automate processes:
+Let’s look at a few examples of online tools that help you automate processes:

 - Buffer and Hootsuite let you automate your social media schedules so that posts go out on a schedule even when you aren’t in front of your computer.

 - Zapier lets you connect all your favorite apps and automate tasks between these apps to improve workflow.

 - FreshBooks allows you to automate accounting process by (among other things) helping with the expense and income classifications and automatically creating reports from that.

 Through these examples, I’m sure you can already see how automation can benefit your business.
 But let’s look at these in detail.

 1. Automation Saves You from the Mundane and Boring

 Nothing sucks the life out of you more than repetitive tasks.
 They’re mundane, and require no specialized skills, whatsoever.